calper-ql/NCCNN/README.md

 Once the data set is downloaded to your local machine, place the images and labels from the download into the bdd100k directory.

+Your file structure should look like:

+bdd100k/
+|-- images/
+    |-- 10k
+    |-- 100k
+|-- labels/
+    |-- bdd100k_labels_images_train.json
+    |-- bdd100k_labels_images_val.json

+(Note: because of a naming problem you might have to name the folder bbd100k - this will be fixed soon)

 ## How to Run

 Follow what's below here for installation and training examples.